mhofmann-itnovum/docs-alfresco/search-enterprise/latest/install/index.md

 Verify that all the required services are available:

-* Elasticsearch, by default living in http://elasticsearch:9200
+* Elasticsearch, by default at http://elasticsearch:9200
-* Alfresco ActiveMQ, as part of ACS 7.1 deployment, by default living in `nio://activemq:61616`
+* Alfresco ActiveMQ, as part of ACS 7.1 deployment, by default at `nio://activemq:61616`
-* Alfresco Shared FileStore endpoint, as part of ACS 7.1 deployment, by default living in http://shared-file-store:8099/alfresco/api/-default-/private/sfs/versions/1/file/
+* Alfresco Shared FileStore endpoint, as part of ACS 7.1 deployment, by default at http://shared-file-store:8099/alfresco/api/-default-/private/sfs/versions/1/file/
-* Alfresco Database using PostgresSQL engine, as part of ACS 7.1 deployment, by default living in `localhost:5432`
+* Alfresco Database using PostgresSQL engine, as part of ACS 7.1 deployment, by default at `localhost:5432`

 ## Alfresco Re-Indexing app